hsma-programme/h6_4d_decision_trees_random_forests/README.md

     - Pruning
     - Minimum samples (leaf and split)
     - Maximum depth
-- Write code to create a confusion matrix using the sklearn library
-- Explain the benefits of normalising a confusion matrix
-- Write code to create a normalised confusion matrix using the sklearn library
 - Explain the main points of how random forests work
 - List the two ways in which randomness is introduced into the tree building process
 - Explain the concept of bootstrapping
 - Explain the difference between sampling with and without replacement
 - Explain some benefits and downsides of random forests
 - Write code to classify a dataset using a random forest using the sklearn library
+- Explain what f1 score is
+- Explain the different kinds of averages that can be calculated for metrics like precision and recall
+- Write code to create a confusion matrix using the sklearn library
+- Explain the benefits of normalising a confusion matrix
+- Write code to create a normalised confusion matrix using the sklearn library